gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 ##### !question

-**Exercise: make a pivot table more useful (25 min)**
+### Exercise: make a pivot table more useful by improving the formatting (25 min)

-* Continue using the Pronto spreadsheet from the first challenge
+1. Continue using the Pronto spreadsheet from the first challenge
-* Modify the pivot table by adding gender to the COLUMNS pane
+2. Modify the pivot table by adding gender to the COLUMNS pane
-* Make the following changes to improve the user experience
+3. Make the following changes to improve the user experience:
-  * Sort by the sum of the duration decending
+4. Sort by the sum of the duration decending
-  * Add subtotals where you think that they're appropriate
+5. Add subtotals where you think that they're appropriate
-  * Format the table; add more descriptive column headers
+6. Format the table; add more descriptive column headers
-  * Add a filter for birthyear
+7. Add a filter for birthyear
-  * Modify column names in the pivot table to make them easier to understand (if needed)
+8. Modify column names in the pivot table to make them easier to understand (if needed)
-* Submit a GitHub link to the spreadsheet
+9. Submit a GitHub link to the spreadsheet

 ##### !end-question